msftsettiy/azure-managedccf-activate-member-action/README.md

-# An action to add a member to a CCF instance
+# Add a member to a CCF network

-This GitHub action is designed to automate deployment of an application to a CCF network.
+This action will automate the addition of a member to a CCF network by submitting a proposal and accepting it.

 ---

 ## Pre-reqs

-These action require 2 secrets to be stored in GitHub.
+The action requires two sets of secrets to be stored in the GitHub repository secrets.

 - NEWMEMBERCERT - The certificate of the new member.
 - NEWMEMBERKEY - The private key of the new member.

 - MEMBERCERT - The certificate that has access to the network, which will be used to sign the transactions for CCF.
 - MEMBERKEY - The private key associated with the MEMBERCERT.

 ---